NzauM/NewsShow/readme.md

 ## Behaviour  Driven Development

 User Requirements
--As a user I would like to:
+  As a user I would like to:

--See various news sources on the homepage.
+- See various news sources on the homepage
--Select a news source and see articles from the source.
+- Select a news source and see articles from the source.
--See images and descriptions and the time an article was created.
+- See images and descriptions and the time an article was created.
--Click on an article and read the full article
+- Click on an article and read the full article

 ## Technologies Used

 This applcation uses;

--Python - For running unittests and total object manipulation -HTML - For content display
+- Python - For running unittests and total object manipulation
+- HTML - For content display
--CSS - For styling
+- CSS - For styling
--Bootstrap - For styling and responsiveness
+- Bootstrap - For styling and responsiveness

 ## Support and contact details